lildude/gonefora.run/_posts/2016-05-15-week-in-review-9-15-may-16.md

 Wednesday I hit the hills for the fun, yet tough, Woodlands 5-and-a-bit race.
 It's a small low-key race series that takes in two loops of a very challenging route in the woods next to Broadmoor hospital.
 I'd forgotten what a great run this was.
 I also forgot that it's a two lapper that involves running "[The Hill](https://www.strava.com/segments/7063372)" twice.

 Not sure how I'd perform given I raced quite hard on Sunday and it was pretty muddy and humid, I started off at a moderately good pace and slowly made my way into the top 8 and quickly moved into third place just before "The Hill" on the first lap, thinking I could power up that and then breeze through the rest of the race.
 It was only once I'd crested the hill that I checked my watch and saw we'd only just covered 4km and remembered I'd need to do that again.
-Ooops, :blush:.
+Ooops, 😊.

 Fear not, I held my composure and took my foot off the pedal just a little to try and recover for the second lap.
-The guy I passed going up "The Hill" passed me again - he was much better prepared :wink: - and I was then passed by another chap.
+The guy I passed going up "The Hill" passed me again - he was much better prepared 😉 - and I was then passed by another chap.
 I stuck with this guy and used him as a pacer until the foot of "The Hill" again, where I showed my climbing prowess :stuck_out_tongue_winking_eye: and shot past him and onto the finish.

 This was a great challenging run which netted me a 4th place out of a small field of 85.